Explore the Managed Site view

 • Database Cleanup tools

 Themes: Update or Delete Themes.
-Active theme is indicated and can be switched.
+The active theme is indicated and can be switched.

 Monitoring

-In the Performance tab, view the Performance score, Statistics, and Performance score history (need screenshot).
+In the Performance tab, view the Performance score, Statistics, and Performance score history.

-Note that Monitoring allows you to check these parameters for both Mobile and Desktop views.
+Note that Monitoring allows you to check these parameters for both Mobile and Desktop views, and it will let you know when the last scan took place.

 Database Cleanup